wxt-dev/wxt/docs/guide/resources/upgrading.md

 ### `createShadowRootUi` DOM Changes

 `@webext-core/isolated-element` was upgraded from v1 to v3.
-The only breaking change relevant to WXT projects is the changes the internal structure of the shadow root's DOM, simplifying it from a full `<html>` document to just a `div`:
+The only breaking change relevant to WXT projects is that the internal structure of the shadow root's is simpler:

 :::code-group